Meteor-Community-Packages/ground-db/README.md

 ## Concept
 Localstorage is simple and widely supported - but slow - *Thats why we only use it for caching databases and methods + trying to limit the read and writes from it.*

-GroundDB saves outstanding methods and minimongo db into localstorage - The number of saves to localstorage is minimized. *Use `Ground.resumeMethods`*
+GroundDB saves outstanding methods and minimongo db into localstorage - The number of saves to localstorage is minimized. *Use `Ground.methodResume`*

 When the app loads GroundDB resumes methods and database changes - made when offline and browser closed.